ash-project/ash/documentation/topics/actions/actions.md

 #### Execution Order Details
 - **Preparations/Validations/Changes**: Run in the order they are defined, NOT grouped by type
-- Action-level preparations/validations/changes run first (in definition order)
+- **Create/Update/Destroy**: Action-level preparations/validations/changes run first, then global (resource-level) preparations/validations/changes
-- Then global (resource-level) preparations/validations/changes run (in definition order)
+- **Read/Query/Generic**: Global (resource-level) preparations/validations/changes run first, then action-level preparations/validations/changes
+- **Ash 4.0 Change**: In Ash 4.0, global preparations will run after action preparations for all action types
 - **Hook Order Changes (Ash 3.0+)**: Before/after action hooks now run in the order they are added (not reverse order)
 - **Restriction**: `after_transaction` hooks cannot be added from within other lifecycle hooks